-The Bank of Canada in its July 2011 Monetary Policy Report has projected that the economy will grow by 2.8% in calendar 2011 and 2.6% in 2012, while indicating that the high level of consumer indebtedness is anticipated to restrain the growth of household spending.
-The Company believes that consumer demand will remain weak as consumers feel the effects of the high gas and food prices.
+The Bank of Canada in its October 2011 Monetary Policy Report revised its projected growth for the economy in calendar 2011 downward from 2.8% projected in July to 2.1% and from 2.6% to 1.9% in 2012.
+This reflects the continued weakening of the economy and diminished consumer confidence.
+The Company believes that consumer demand will remain weak as consumers' confidence levels continue to be weak amid global uncertainty.
 The Company closely monitors economic conditions in order to react to consumer spending habits and constraints in developing both its short-term and long-term operating decisions.
 The Company is in a strong financial position with significant liquidity available and ample financial credit resources to draw upon as deemed necessary.